 SUBSTANTIALLY COMPLETED.
-Where, in the judgment of the City Engineer, at least 90% (based on the cost of the required improvements for which financial security was posted pursuant to Article 1375) of those improvements required as a condition for final approval have been completed in accordance with the approved plan, so that the project will be able to be used, occupied or operated for its intended use.
+Where, in the judgment of the City Engineer, at least 90% (based on the cost of the required improvements for which financial security was posted have been completed in accordance with the approved plan, so that the project will be able to be used, occupied or operated for its intended use.

 SURETY.
 A legal instrument under which one party agrees to answer to the city for the debt, default, or failure to perform of the developer.
-For the purposes of this ordinance all-sureties shall be posted with a bonding company or Federal or Commonwealth chartered lending institution authorized to conduct such business within the Commonwealth.
-(13014 §2-11/7/90)